Overview of Glass used for Neutron Guides

 Comparison of the two types of Standard Borkron and Borofloat

-Nowadays we use mainly two different glass types, N-BK7 from Schott and S-BSL7 from Ohara.
-Both of them are manufactured to reach the same optcial properties.
+The glass N-BK7 and S-BSL7 are manufactured to reach the same optcial properties.
 So it is no wonder, that the chemical content is very similar.
 But how big is the difference?
 The ILL wanted to know it precisely.

 However, glass is a natural product and the composition vary from batch to batch.
 So the following data is just a reference point.